 During this excursion see the world biggest and unique Centrifuge TsF-18.
 This outstanding facility is used for simulating g-loads during all the stages of space flight in cosmonaut’s trainings and for cosmonaut’s selection.
 Visit the Hydrolaborator, which is used for vehicular activity training using the specialised spacesuit Orlan under simulated weightlessness condition. * (B)

 *Please note that this excursion does not include any experiences but is a tour of the facilities with a specialised guide.
 As Star City is a live training centre, so tours maybe cancelled at short notice and alternative tours may be offered.

-Free morning before transfer to airport for flight back to the UK.
+Free time before transfer to airport for flight back to the UK.
 (B)